 By Robbie Gringras “The Jews are NOT a religion!”
 Pretty much everyone in Israel or Jewish education recognizes this line.
 Most of us have it ringing in our heads, with the booming adjoinder swiftly following on: “We are a FAMILY…” When that wonderful educator and … [Read more...] about The Jewish Team

 By Rabbi David Minkus and Rabbi Ari Moffic We have noticed that many Jewish adults who are trying to describe their Jewishness go to a negative place first.
 They see themselves as the proverbial “bad Jew” as opposed to being proud and confident about their Jewish identity and e … [Read more...] about We are Open to the Community

 By Eric M. Robbins Every leader of a major community organization devotes time to staffing, and when you are not staffed-up, your organization runs at a disadvantage.
 And every so often, there’s a search that involves soul-searching - a staffing decision that speaks to the c … [Read more...] about Navigating between Community and Peoplehood

 A Complex Answer By Dr. Shlomi Ravid Framing the issue In recent months two important articles by Yehuda Kurtzer and Gidi Grinstein opened a conversation that is no less than crucial to the Jewish future.
-I would like to humbly add my perspective to this conversation.
-While agreeing with most of their analysis and recommendations I would like to highlight one dimension that is key to the challenge at hand.
-I full heartedly agree with … [Read more...] about Can Peoplehood Consciousness Narrow the Gap Between Israel and American Jewry?
+I would like to humbly add my perspective to this conversation. … [Read more...] about Can Peoplehood Consciousness Narrow the Gap Between Israel and American Jewry?